+Approval of Employment Terms of Office Holders

 In accordance with the Companies Law (see Item 6.
 Directors, Senior Managers and Employees - Compensation of Directors and Executive Officers - Compensation Policy), approval by both the compensation committee and the board of directors is required for all arrangements regarding Employment Terms of an Office Holder.

-In addition, an arrangement in connection with the Employment Terms of the CEO or a director of a public company, or an arrangement regarding Employment Terms of any other Office Holder, which are not consistent with the approved compensation policy of that public company, also require approval by the majority of the company's shareholders.
-However, with respect to approval of Employment Terms of the CEO or of a director who is a controlling shareholder, or Employment Terms with any Office Holder that are not consistent with the approved compensation policy, shareholder approval must be by a special majority vote, such that either:

-- (1) such majority includes a majority of the total votes of shareholders who are not controlling shareholders, who have no Personal Interest in the approval of the transaction and who participate in the voting, in person, by proxy or by written ballot, at the meeting (abstentions not taken into account); or - (2) the total number of votes of shareholders mentioned above (i.e., shareholders who are not controlling shareholders and do not have a Personal Interest in the approval of the relevant arrangement and who participate in the voting) that are voted against the transaction does not represent more than 2% of the total voting rights in the company.
+In addition, the Companies Law requires that we also obtain the approval of our shareholders for any Employment Terms arrangement with our CEO or a director, or with any other Office Holder where the terms are not consistent with an approved compensation policy.
+With respect to such agreement with our CEO, an Office Holder who is a controlling shareholder (or his/her relative) or with an Office Holder that is not consistent with an approved compensation policy, such shareholder approval requires that (a) a majority of the Applicable Shareholders (as defined below) vote to approve the arrangement and (b) Applicable Shareholders who vote against approval do not represent more than 2% of our total voting rights.
+For these purposes, "Applicable Shareholders" means shareholders who are not controlling shareholders and do not have a Personal Interest (as defined in the Companies' Law) in the arrangement to be approved and who participate in the voting, in person, by proxy or by written ballot (excluding abstentions).

-In accordance with the Companies Law, the compensation committee may determine that an arrangement in connection with Employment Terms of a candidate for the position of the CEO of a public company is exempt from the approval by the shareholders of the company, provided that: (i) the candidate for the position of CEO is considered to be "independent" based on criteria set forth in the Companies Law; (ii) the compensation committee determines, based on detailed reasons, that bringing the arrangement to the approval of the shareholders may compromise the entering into the arrangement; and (iii) the respective Employment Terms are consistent with the company's approved compensation policy.
+In accordance with the Companies Law, the compensation committee may determine that an arrangement in connection with Employment Terms of a candidate for the position of the CEO of a public company is exempt from the approval by the shareholders of the company, provided that: (i) the CEO candidate is "independent" based on criteria set forth in the Companies Law; (ii) the compensation committee determines, based on detailed reasons, that bringing the arrangement to the approval of the shareholders may compromise completing the arrangement; and (iii) the Employment Terms are consistent with the company's approved compensation policy.